karo-fox/skills-garden/README.md

 # skills-garden
 Web app to keep track of progress in your skills.
 Work in progress

+Technologies:
+python + django